 People should also speak to a doctor if they have lasting nerve pain in the affected region after the rash of shingles disappears.
-This complication, called postherpetic neuralgia, affects 10–18% of people who get shingles.
+This complication, called postherpetic neuralgia, affects

 A doctor can usually diagnose shingles by evaluating the person’s medical history and symptoms and carrying out a physical examination.
 However, shingles can sometimes resemble another rash, such as:

 A doctor may take a swab from a lesion and send it to the lab for testing.
 If they suspect another infection, they may recommend blood work or additional tests.

 There is no cure for the shingles virus.
 As it is a virus, it will not respond to antibiotics, so it is important to avoid self-medication with old prescriptions.

 It is important to refrain from scratching the affected area as this can irritate the blisters and increase the risk of infection.

 Some people develop a superimposed bacterial skin infection over their shingles lesions.
 This infection can be very painful, and it may spread if a person does not receive treatment.
 Individuals who develop this infection in addition to shingles may require antibiotic treatment or even hospitalization.